 There are some many Places to Visit in Cusco that you can’t count them all.
 Visit ancient human settlements that jealously guard the secrets of ancestral cultures which are thousands of years old; and see living villages that thrive as they still celebrate their grand authentic Andean traditions.
 On your trip to South America don’t forget to explore the Best Tourist Attractions in Cusco.
 If you leave Peru, without exploring Cusco, the Sacred Valley and Machu Picchu, you will certainly regret it.
 So, we invite to you to discover the absolutely best destinations that Peru has to offer.

-You will find fantastic Tourist Attractions in Cusco, and spectacular Incan ruins and archeological sites, mystical natural formations and incredibly beautiful landscapes, great Incan temples, extraordinary convents from Colonial times, very interesting museums, palaces that the Incas built, excellent medicinal hot springs, and villages that have honored the traditional way for thousands of years.
+You will find fantastic Tourist Attractions in Cuzco, and spectacular Incan ruins and archeological sites, mystical natural formations and incredibly beautiful landscapes.
+Also, you will explore great Incan temples, extraordinary convents from colonial times, very interesting museums, palaces that the Incas built, excellent medicinal hot springs, and villages.
+As a result, all this was had honored the traditional way for thousands of years.

-Cusco has 10 distinct Archeological Parks.
-These are the Top Attractions in Cusco.
-Cusco has more archeological parks than any other place in South America.
-These parks are open to visitors every day, and they serve the function of conserving, exploring, and communicating advances in the study of the Incan and pre-Incan cultures.
+Cusco has 10 distinct Archeological Parks; these are the Top Attractions in Cusco, Cuzco has more archeological parks than any other place in South America.
+In fact, these parks are open to visitors every day, and they serve the function of conserving, exploring, and communicating advances in the study of the Incan and pre-Incan cultures.

 Machu Picchu Archeological Park

 This is the masterwork of Incan engineering and construction.
-Due to its unique architectural characteristics and its incredibly scenic location, Machu Picchu has become one of the Top Places To Visit in Cusco and the most Popular Tourist Destination on the Planet Earth.
-This dream citadel is clearly divided into two principle zones: the agricultural zone which is composed of the numerous agricultural terraces on the south side; and the urban zone where the inhabitants lived and carried out their civic and religious activities.
-Together they form this Wonder of the Modern World which is certainly one of the most Sacred Places that the Incas built.
+Due to its unique architectural characteristics and its incredibly scenic location, Machu Picchu has become one of the top places to visit in Cusco and the most popular tourist destination on the planet earth.
+Without doubt this dream citadel is clearly divided into two principle zones: the agricultural zone which is composed of the numerous agricultural terraces on the south side; and the urban zone where the inhabitants lived and carried out their civic and religious activities.
+Together they form this wonder of the modern world which is certainly one of the most Sacred Places that the Incas built.
 Within this archeological complex you can climp up either Huayna Picchu Mountain or Machu Picchu Mountain.

 - The complex is open 7 days a week from 6:00 am until 5:30 pm.